-To help monitor and guide the institution's progress, we suggest the audit committee consider the following questions:
+To help monitor and guide the organization's progress, we suggest the audit committee consider the following questions:

-- Although changes to modes of working (i.e., remote, hybrid, and in-person) have largely stabilized in the industry, competition for talent in some functions and regions remains challenging, especially at institutions limited by traditional compensation structures.
-While bolstering recruitment and retention efforts may result in higher costs-which could add financial strain to the institution-employee workloads and morale, as well as internal controls, could be adversely impacted if vacant positions are not filled.
-Does the audit committee understand how the institution is managing, particularly as to specialized roles in IT, compliance, and other areas? - Do we have the appropriate infrastructure to monitor and manage the tax, compliance, culture, and cybersecurity ramifications of remote work arrangements? - Are finance and other administrative functions attracting, developing, and retaining the talent and skills we need to match their increasingly sophisticated digitization and other transformational strategies? - Do our chief business officer, chief compliance officer, chief audit executive, and chief information security officer have the appropriate internal authority and stature, organizational structures, resources, and succession planning to be effective moving forward?
+- Although changes to modes of working (i.e., remote, hybrid, and in-person) have largely stabilized, competition for talent in some functions and regions remains challenging, especially at NFPs limited by traditional compensation structures.
+While bolstering recruitment and retention efforts may result in higher costs-which could add financial strain to the organization-employee workloads and morale, as well as internal controls, could be adversely impacted if vacant positions are not filled.
+Does the audit committee understand how the organization is managing these challenges, particularly as to specialized roles in IT, compliance, and other areas? - Do we have the appropriate infrastructure to monitor and manage the tax, compliance, culture, and cybersecurity ramifications of remote work arrangements? - Are finance and internal audit functions attracting, developing, and retaining the talent and skills we need to match their increasingly sophisticated digitization and other transformational strategies? - Do our chief business officer, chief compliance officer, chief audit executive, and chief information security officer have the appropriate internal authority and stature, organizational structures, resources, and succession planning to be effective moving forward?

-Help ensure internal audit is attentive to the institution's key risks and is a valuable resource for the audit committee
+Help ensure internal audit is attentive to the organization's key risks and is a valuable resource for the audit committee.

-Internal audit can and should be a valuable resource for the audit committee and a critical voice throughout the institution on risk and control matters.
+Internal audit can and should be a valuable resource for the audit committee and a critical voice throughout the organization on risk and control matters.
 This requires focusing not only on financial reporting, compliance, and technology risks, but also key strategic, operational, and reputational risks and controls.
 Just as the audit committee is grappling with increasingly weighty and rapidly changing agendas, the scope and urgency of internal audit's areas of focus are growing.
 Is internal audit's annual plan risk-based and flexible, and does it adjust to changing business and risk conditions?
-Internal audit must be able to effectively pivot to address unanticipated issues and risks as well as ongoing institutional risks highlighted in the audit plan.
+Internal audit must be able to effectively pivot to address unanticipated issues and risks as well as ongoing organizational risks highlighted in the audit plan.

-The audit committee should work with the chief audit executive and chief risk officer to help identify those risks that pose the greatest threats to the institution's reputation, strategy, and operations, including culture and tone at the top; cybersecurity, data governance, and IT enhancement; emergent uses for AI, including generative AI, in administrative and academic processes; workforce and wellness issues; research compliance and conflict risks; international activities; third-party risks; integrity of data used for ESG and ranking purposes; and other risks.
+The audit committee should work with the chief audit executive and chief risk officer to help identify those risks that pose the greatest threats to the organization's reputation, strategy, and operations, including culture and tone at the top; cybersecurity, data governance, and IT enhancement; emergent uses for AI, including generative AI, in administrative and programmatic processes; workforce and wellness issues; research compliance and conflict risks; international activities; third-party risks; and the integrity of data available to the public and regulatory bodies.
+Financial and nonfinancial data can vary by type of NFP but may include, for example, data included in indirect cost proposals, creditor requests, the IRS Form 990, and reports on mission impacts.
+Whether or not the NFP has an internal audit function, audit committees should understand the controls that management has in place to verify the scope, accuracy, and consistency of such data.

 Expect the latest internal audit plan to reflect these emerging issues and reaffirm that the plan can adjust to changing conditions.
-Mapping internal audit's areas of focus to the institution's business processes and risks, how does the current plan compare to last year's plan?
-What has changed or is expected to change in the institution's operating, data, and related control environments?
-What is internal audit doing to be a valued business adviser to other departments?
+Mapping internal audit's areas of focus to the organization's business processes and risks, how does the current plan compare to last year's plan?
+What has changed or is expected to change in the organization's operating, data, and related control environments?
+What is internal audit doing to be a valued business advisor to other departments?